| resin 3.1 documentation

 cluster, profile a running Resin instance, and obtain thread dumps and

+heap dumps.
 All Resin users should familiarize themselves with the thread dump,

 profile, and heap capabilities.